Username or E-mail

 List Gotchas

-• Indexes for lists start at 0, so the first item in a list starts at index 0, the second item is listed at index 1.
+• Indexes for lists start at 0, so the first item in a list starts at index 0, the second item is listed at index 1, and so forth.

 • Don't work with indices beyond the maximum one (or below 0).
 Your game will crash if you do.

-• Lists don't necesarily have to contain data all of the same type.
-However, it's your responsibility to keep track of this and process your data appropriately.
+• Lists don't necesarily have to contain data all of the same type, but it is common practice to do so.
+If you mix up data types, it's your responsibility to keep track of this and process your data appropriately.

 List Operations